thoughtspot/thoughtspot.github.io/_appliance/hardware/nodesconfig-example.md

 ---
-title: [The `nodes.config` file]
+title: [The nodes.config file]
-last_updated: [10/18/2019]
+last_updated: [10/22/2019]
-summary: "Learn how to use the `get.config` command and the `nodes.config` file to install  your super micro computer."
+summary: "Learn how to use the get.config command and the nodes.config file to install  your super micro computer."
 sidebar: mydoc_sidebar
-permalink: /appliance/super-micro-computer/nodes-config.html
+permalink: /:collection/:path.html
 ---
 {: id="using-nodes.config"}
 ## Using the `nodes.config` file